-I am not a naturally flexible person.
-Whereas most people apparently have “hamstrings” in the back of their legs, I have a pair of rusty bike chains.
-So it was fascinating when I noticed I could bend a little deeper than before.
+I am not a naturally flexible person, so it was fascinating when I noticed I could bend a little deeper than before.
 And just like that, I was hooked.

 My favorite is child’s pose, where you kneel and press your forehead to the floor and stretch your arms out in front.
 It’s relaxing but also good for stretching tight, anxious shoulders.

 I also like the name: child’s pose.
 Jesus told his disciples to become like little children, and that “whoever takes the lowly position of this child is the greatest in the kingdom of heaven” (Matt.
 18:3-4).

 One day in child’s pose I was thinking about whether I could return to a child-like faith.
 When I was a little girl I had a vast capacity to believe, but growing up has diminished that capacity, adding asterisks and provisos.

 After four decades my faith is tarnished by some vivid disappointments, and I’ve become conditioned to underestimate God.
 This is not child-like faith.